juhelh/ess-beam-imaging-inverse-problems/README.md

-# Inverse Problems in Proton Beam Imaging at ESS
+# Inverse Problems in Proton Beam Imaging at ESS (code)

 This repository contains code developed in connection with the master’s thesis *Inverse Problems in Proton Beam Imaging at ESS: Analysis and Numerical Methods* by Joel Henriksson, Lund University (LTH).